charlottegiseleweil/pdm_report/src/04_UserGuidance.md

 ###Maps displays
 #### Between 2 maps {#sec:comp_map_2}
-**Interactive switching between maps**\
+####Interactive switching between maps {.unnumbered}
 For the examination of (dis)agreement between two maps, analysts often like to flip back and forth between the two.
 This is easy to do in GIS softwares and is a convenient solution for the data exploration purposes.
 Nevertheless, this method is not always suited for communication purposes.
 Plus, this interactive solution doesn't apply to static documents.

-\ **Side by side maps**\
+#### Side by side maps  {.unnumbered}
 Show the two maps next to each other.
 This is not the most space effective option, but allow an intuitive understanding and faciltiates comparison.
 The two maps must be within eyespan (careful to page breaks).

-\ **Change map**\
+#### Change map  {.unnumbered}
 Substracting one map to the other (generally corresponding to the baseline scenario) results in a change map.
 Typically change maps uses diverging colorscheme, two colors representing respectively increase and decrease, and the intensity gradient reflects the amount of change.
 Suited for (examples)\

 ![Change map displaying the amount of additional sediment export (in percentage) comparing a future scenario with the current baseline one [@Myanmar16]](../images/changemap.png)

-\ **Agreement map**\
-= An agreement map (?): ça veut reien dire c'est tt et rien
-* A single map showing which areas are consistently selected ( in case of portfolios).
+#### 20%mapStacie? {.unnumbered}
 *  take top 20% of service for two ES and find areas of overlap. (in case of continuous Es model outputs such as objective scores per pixel. >> Stacie?)

-TODO

 #### Between many maps {#sec:comp_map_many}
 The problem complicates when comparing many runs.
 \
 **Footprint map** \
 To express the agreement on doing an (any) activity across portfolios, footprint maps show which areas are consistently selected.
 Pixels are assigned a binary value (1 if the pixel was selected in the portfolio for any intervention, 0 otherwise), and these binary values are added up across pixel stack.
+The resulting map shows which areas are consistently selected.

 To express agreement about an activity across portfolios, footprint maps can also be done for a specific category (1 is assigned is the pixel was selected in this category). \